orbitalfoundation/orbital-sys/readme.md

 	// the resolver will not trigger even though the object has a physics property
 ```

+## Resolvers do not get old state quirk

 Also worth re-iterating that a resolver registered *after* some state is published does not see that state.
 Right now the system is order-dependent.
 This may change because I do feel it is something of a design defect to have order dependent inflation of a whole system.
-I may have a state replay or some kind of deferred registration of state after resolvers.
+I may have a state replay or some kind of deferred registration of state after resolvers. @todo

-Finally it is worth noting that a given call to sys() could register multiple new resolvers, but for the purposes of handling a single event those new resolvers are ignored.
-This may change.
+## Observing events

+Observing is not a separate function call.
+You don't register an observer directly by calling a function but rather you publish a listener to sys(), and the listener is noticed and registered in the chain of listeners.
+This is a bit different from a traditional pub/sub architecture and the reason for that difference is that it allows an ability to inhale 'manifests' of datagrams, some of which are registering observers, and building up an observer chain on the fly. the power of this is that it gives developers an ability to have declarative manifests that incrementally describe whole applications.

+## Queue Ordering

+It's important to understand that the pub/sub system acts on a single datagram at a time. at any point in handling a single datagram other datagrams may be sent to sys() but those are not de-queued until the current datagram has passed through all observers.
+This can be confusing to developers since they may treat the pub/sub backbone as imperative, handling their event 'immediately' prior to anything else (and there is in fact a special or secret mode where you can force a datagram to be handled immediately but it is discouraged as a pattern although the load() module does use it to fully resolve loaded blobs before other traffic).

 ## Unrolling